joanpuigra/joanpuigra/README.md

 - Docker

 # Work
+## School Laia / Tabor
+- Did some work for both schools, but mostly TIC department and web development for the later.

 ## Avannubo
 💼 Worked on [Avannubo](https://avannubo.com/) (no longer working there)
 - 🔰 FastAPI and Piccolo ORM
 - 📂 Modules for Odoo ERP/CRM

-## School Laia / Tabor
-- Did some work for both schools, but mostly TIC department and web development for the later.

-## 📒 To learn
-- Swift (iOS user)
-- Kotlin for Android development
-- Flask / Django / Pyscript (out of curiosity)